tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Book exercises/Topic 1.1.md

 Let p and q be the propositions:

 p: "The election is decided"
-q: "The votes have been counted".
+q: "The votes have been counted"

 Express each of these compound propositions as an English sentence.